wp-plugins/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 1.9.9 =
+* New: Select multiple post types at once.

 = 1.9.8 =
-* Fixed: Terms will be ordered by the provided term ids if exists

-= 1.9.7 =
+* Fixed: Terms will be ordered by the provided term ids if exists = 1.9.7 =
 * New: Filter terms by parents
 = 1.9.6 =